-Part I: ENVR 410 (Concepts and Principles in Environmental Science), ENVR 411 (Case Studies in Environmental Science), and courses totalling not less than 0.75 course weighting selected from relevant courses offered by the Environmental Science home departments/schools of Forestry (FORE), Geography (GEOG), Geological Sciences (GEOL and ENGE), and Biological Sciences (BIOL), and from relevant courses, as approved by the Coordinator, that are offered by Antarctic Studies (ANTA), Chemistry (CHEM), Chemical and Process Engineering (ENCH), Civil Engineering (ENCI) and Mathematics and Statistics (MATH and STAT).
+The course of study for Part I is ENVR 410 (Concepts and Principles in Environmental Science), ENVR 411 (Case Studies in Environmental Science), and courses totalling not less than 0.75 course weighting selected from relevant courses offered by the Environmental Science home departments/schools of Forestry (FORE), Geography (GEOG), Geological Sciences (GEOL and ENGE), and Biological Sciences (BIOL), and from relevant courses, as approved by the Co-ordinator, that are offered by Antarctic Studies (ANTA), Chemistry (CHEM), Chemical and Process Engineering (ENCH), Civil Engineering (ENCI) and Mathematics and Statistics (MATH and STAT).
+The selection should form a coherent thematic programme, and must be discussed with the Co-ordinator.

-The selection should form a coherent thematic programme, and must be discussed with the Coordinator.
 Note that normally all individual course prerequisites must be satisfied.

-Part II: A thesis (ENVR 690) which shall normally be presented not later than 16 months after the date of enrolment for Part II.
+The requirement for Part II is a thesis (ENVR 690) which shall normally be presented not later than 16 months after the date of enrolment for Part II.

-In determining the class of Honours, Part I and Part II are weighted in the ratio of 2:3.
+In determining the class of honours, Part I and Part II are weighted in the ratio of 2:3.